-Careful consideration of the costs, both direct and indirect, is required for extramural funding requests.
-These criteria not only apply to Federal awards, but also by definition costs on all sponsored programs must be treated under “like circumstances and with consistency”.
+Careful cost considerations, both direct and indirect, are required for extramural funding requests.
+These criteria not only apply to Federal awards but also by definition costs on all sponsored programs must be treated under “like circumstances and with consistency.”
 Failure to follow jeopardizes all future funding.
 All costs included in a sponsored program budget must be evaluated against the following criteria as listed in the OMB Circulars.

 To be allowable under Federal awards, costs must meet the following general criteria: